AdarshSriram/Tompkins-County-Covid-Tracker/README.md

 # Tompkins-County-Covid-Tracker
-A reddit bot that displays Covid-19 data for Tompkins County, NY, by replying to comments on r/Cornell.
+A Reddit bot that displays Covid-19 data for Tompkins County, NY, by replying to comments on r/Cornell.
 It also adds the stats to a csv file for further analysis.